Lives in Raleigh USA, United States

 The Kodak boys even toted this imager into the meeting room mounted into a Canon F1 film SLR with a tethered storage unit.
 It was used to shoot, mainly us in the meeting, and then transfer the images to an IBM PC for display.
 Pretty neat. :)

 Well, we bought into it, and it worked well.
+I had to build my own camera system to use the chip.
 We also wound up helping with some bits for the Digital Storage Unit for the eventual for-sale Kodak Digital Camera System product in the late 1980s.

 I really wanted one at the time, but the price tag of the DCS was too much for me.
 I waited until 1998 when I bought the first of the Nikon DSLRs, the E2 (predates the D1).
 Next came a Kodak DCS 460, which was a Nikon N90 with a 6 MP Kodak digital back.
-Then came one of the first D1's.
+Then I sprang for a D1.

-That was all during my Ericsson and Sony Ericsson days.
-By 2009, I had settled out on keeping my venerable Kodak gear, both Canon and Nikon based.
+By 2003, I had settled out on keeping my venerable Kodak gear, both Canon and Nikon based.
 Plus, my old Nikon glass.
 I only kept two modern lenses, one in each system, both 28-105 macro zooms.

-I then began my Blackberry days and at the same time I 'retreated' from the DSLR 'merry-go-round'.
+I 'retreated' from the DSLR 'merry-go-round'.
 I literally stopped paying attention to everything at that point.
+But there was a bit of interest in the Pentax 645D in 2010 and then the Nikon Df in 2013.

 I am keeping my Kodak DCS 760c as that offers Kodachrome color dyes with the 6MP CFA and it is an F5 body.
+Also the DCS 660m which is a monochrome variant.
 The 720x and 560 have been passed on now.
 The 520 lives on in my electronics lab as the adapter for my Leica microscope is for the Canon EF mount.
 I am doing electronics consulting work these days, so my lab at home sees more use than ever before.
-I also have a Nikon D1H which still works well although it sits on a shelf these days.
+I also have a Nikon D1H which still works well although it mostly sits on a shelf these days.

 On that shelf, sits the FE, FA and F4 film cameras.
 None of those work properly these days, probably from many years of disuse.
-Since getting the Df, the 760c sits on that shelf next to the D1H and E2 (also still works), but it does get to come back out and shoot from time to time as my second body.
+Since getting the Df, the 760c sits on that shelf next to the D1H and E2 (also still works), but it does get to come back out and shoot from time to time.

 These days, the main use I have for photography is going to events such as car shows, race tracks, antique farm equipment shows, and the like.
 I shoot for folks and then produce custom T-shirts and similar things on a Direct-To-Garment inkjet printer.
 My wife (who has a Nikon D80 kit, BTW) and I have a screenprinting business and this is something I do as part of her business.
 Not exactly mainstream professional photography, but there it is. :)